 - Align a Growth Plan with the Company’s Vision and Values.
 Marketing plans succeed when they bolster the brand, including the brand’s mission, vision, and purpose.
 A Fractional CMO is responsible for incorporating the company’s vision and values into its growth plan.

 - Align a Growth Plan with Client Needs, Finances, and Pain Points.
 The growth plan must reflect only the values and purpose of the company, but also the profile of the prospective clients.
-A Fractional CMO may perform market research, gathering data about customers and prospects to align the growth plan to their needs.
+A Fractional CMO may perform market research or a marketing audit, gathering data about customers and prospects to align the growth plan to their needs.